OpenDSA/OpenDSA/RST/en/Glossary.rst

       it could also be written with logic notation such as :math:`P \Rightarrow Q`.

+   disjoint
+      Two parts of a data structure with no objects in common are disjoint.
+      This term is often used in conjustion with a data structure that has :term:`nodes` (such as a :term:`tree`).
+      Also used in the context of :term:`sets`, where two :term:`subsets` are disjoint if they share no elements.

+   disjoint set
+   disjoint sets
+      A collection of sets, any pair of which share no elements in common.
+      A collection of disjoint sets partitions some objects such that every object is in exactly one of the disjoint sets.

    disk-based space/time tradeoff
       In contrast to the standard :term:`space/time tradeoff`, this principle states that the smaller you can make your disk storage